Search

 Back to top

-Depending on your jurisdiction, the Ministry (or Department) of Labour or Workers' Compensation Board (WCB) enforces OH&S laws.
-Across Canada each province, territory and the federal government are responsible for enforcing their own individual set of occupational health and safety laws.
-Each jurisdiction employs inspectors who visit workplaces to ensure companies are complying with their OH&S legislation.
-In the unfortunate event of a serious incident, these inspectors conduct an investigation and determine if a charge should be laid under the appropriate section(s) of the OH&S Act or regulation.
-An accused individual or company may then need to appear in court where a fine or other penalty could be imposed if they are convicted.
+Depending on your jurisdiction, the Ministry (or Department) of Labour or Workers' Compensation Board (WCB) enforces occupational health and safety laws.
+Across Canada, each province, territory, and the federal government is responsible for enforcing its own individual set of occupational health and safety laws.
+Each jurisdiction employs inspectors who visit workplaces to ensure companies are complying with their occupational health and safety legislation.
+In the unfortunate event of a serious incident, these inspectors conduct an investigation and determine if a charge should be laid under the appropriate section(s) of the Occupational Health and Safety Act or regulation.
+An accused individual or company may then need to appear in court, where a fine or other penalty could be imposed if they are convicted.
 The police are not normally involved in this process.

-Does Section 217.1 in the Criminal Code impact on other legislation?
+Does Section 217.1 in the Criminal Code impact other legislation?

 Back to top

 No. Bill C-45 (2003) was a separate piece of legislation that applied to the Canadian Criminal Code only.
-It does not intrude upon, or override, other existing federal, provincial or territorial occupational health and safety statutes and regulations.
-In the event of a conviction; however, it does require the courts to look at any penalties imposed by other jurisdictions in determining a sentence.
+It does not intrude upon or override other existing federal, provincial, or territorial occupational health and safety statutes and regulations.
+In the event of a conviction, however, it does require the courts to consider any penalties imposed by other jurisdictions in determining a sentence.

 Back to top